randomekek/node-cask/README.md

 On my computer with about 2gb ram, when the data size is over 1.5gb the read performance falls off a cliff.

 Although blocking, performance is acceptable if:

-* More reads than writes and
+* More reads than writes, and
 * Data set fits in memory

 ## Complete API overview